 Social Risk: Will I look Foolish?

 We are social animals.
 We crave social recognition and fear its loss.
 Losing face, even to strangers, is a powerful driver of behaviour in all cultures.
 The more publicly visible the buying process, usage or storage, the greater the likelihood that social risk will play an important role in our decision making.
-For youth, luxury products, and education choices, social risk are powerful drivers of choice.
+For youth, luxury products, and education choices, social risk is a powerful driver of choice.
 It is not just the desire to be seen with the right brand but the fear of being seen with the wrong one.
 Even mundane purchases, like family groceries can come with risk when the wisdom of your choice is questioned by your partner or children.

 Psychological Risk: Will I feel like a fool?

-Unlike social risk, psychological risk is about what we think of ourselves if we make the wrong choice.
-This risk may be strong when we are considering a repeat purchase or increasing the number of other products we have with a company, when the first time we used them had not gone well.
+Unlike social risk, the psychological risk is about what we think of ourselves if we make the wrong choice.
+This risk may be strong when we are considering a repeat purchase or increasing the number of other products we have with a company when the first time we used them had not gone well.
 A person who is trying to quit or lose weight will look at ways to justify to themselves why the next time is different and using the same approach or brand is not foolish.

 Time Risk: Will this put me behind?